 Number of Available Spaces

-Some RVers appreciate the opportunity to hook up the rig at a Love’s Travel Stop, but note that most only have 5 or so hookups available.
-Love’s is starting a new program and we think they’re probably testing the waters and they’ll expand as their marketing data suggests they should.
+Some RVers appreciate the opportunity to hook up the rig at a Love’s Travel Stop, but have noted that some only had 5 or so hookups available.

-However, some Love’s have many more RV hookups than others.
+Love’s has been testing the waters, and they’re now expanding as their marketing data suggests they should.
+Some Love’s have many more RV hookups than others.
 For example, Love’s RV Hookup in Winona, Texas, has 25 full hook-up campsites.
 Two of those are even ADA accessible.

 Layout